 MIHPF is caretaker for the sail of SSBN 658 Mariano G. Vallejo

 The Mare Island Historic Park Foundation Save Our Sail group has taken on the task of raising money in order to fund the construction of a permanent and fitting site for the sail of this historic submarine, built with pride on Mare Island.
-The proposed location of the SSBN 658 Memorial will be in the building ways on the West side of the Mare Island Museum – within one hundred yards of the original construction site of this historical piece of Naval history.
-The target date for the completion of the Memorial is October, 2019, which is a fitting correlation to SSBN 658’s original launch date of October 23, 1965.
+The proposed location of the SSBN 658 Memorial will be in Building Ways 2 on the East side of the Mare Island Museum…the original construction site of this historical piece of Naval history.
+The target date for the completion of the Memorial is October 2019, which is a fitting correlation to SSBN 658’s original launch date of October 23, 1965.